tugberkugurlu/MongoDB.Context/FLOW.md

 ## Special Cases

-  - Q: What happens when you want to do deletes?
-  - A: Don't use this then.

   - Q: What happens when you want to touch two entities to update per request?
   - A: No, you cannot do this with this concepts.
 It will fail and will do nothing.